Thursday 23 th june 2017

 Sunday 27th june

 After a very late lunch nearly everybody left.
 Just Di and me stayed behind.
 We spend the evening discussing the book.
 We talked about the storyline, the themes and writing style.
-After several hours of discussion, weighing alternatives and a few bottles of wine we concluded “This book might work”.
+After several hours of discussion, weighing alternatives and after a few bottles of wine we concluded “This book might work”.

 Monday 28th june